 Hamilton is a historic town at the head of the Clyde Valley in the heart of Lanarkshire.

 Strathclyde Country Park lies between Hamilton and nearby Motherwell.
 The park includes the remains of a Roman fort and bath house, and is home to M&Ds, one of Scotland's theme parks.
 The triathlon event of the 2014 Commonwealth Games was hosted in Strathclyde Park.
 Hamilton Park Racecourse is one of the country’s premier horse-racing venues, while Hamilton Palace Sports Ground has football and tennis facilities.
-The town has a number of high street shopping retailers in three shopping centres as well as a large variety of independent shops.
-There is also a wide range of restaurants and cafes.
+The town boasts three shopping centres as well as a large variety of independent shops and a wide range of eateries.
 The town has three railways stations whose destinations include Motherwell, Glasgow and Lanark.
 Hamilton bus station has services to the surrounding area as well as further away destinations including Edinburgh and some parts of England.
 The town also has a variety of cycling paths.